-We begin by reviewing some standard results in the theory of affine hyperplane arrangements and convex polyhedra, relying heavily on Grunert's work \cite{Grunert} on polyhedral complexes (Definition \ref{defn:convpolycpx}) and Hanin-Rolnick's work \cite{HaninRolnick} (see also \cite{Montufar, Serra, HaninRolnick2}) generalizing the classical notion of {\em hyperplane arrangements} to so-called {\em bent hyperplane arrangements} (Definition \ref{defn:benthyperarr}).
-These ideas dovetail nicely and provide the right formalism for understanding the class of ReLU neural network maps.
+We begin by reviewing some standard results in the theory of affine hyperplane arrangements and convex polyhedra, relying heavily on Grunert's work \cite{Grunert} on polyhedral complexes and Hanin-Rolnick's work \cite{HaninRolnick} (see also \cite{Montufar, Serra, HaninRolnick2}) generalizing the classical notion of {\em hyperplane arrangements} to so-called {\em bent hyperplane arrangements} (Definition \ref{defn:benthyperarr}).
 Note that the appearance of polyhedral complexes in the study of ReLU networks is well-known, and made explicit, e.g., in the relationship between ReLU neural networks with rational parameters and tropical rational functions \cite{Zhang2018TropicalGO}.
-Our contribution here is to formalize the relationship enough to open a path for applying classical ideas in differential topology to extract information about the topology of decision regions.
+Our contribution here is to formalize the relationship and open a path for applying classical ideas in differential topology to study decision regions.
 We summarize our main results below.
-More precise versions of these theorems, along with their proofs, appear in later sections.
+More precise versions and proofs of these theorems appear in later sections as indicated.